Dead4ever07/Project/README.md

 The program will retrieve an SVG file from the input folder and perform the following steps:

-- Identify the shape (or group, in which case it will run the function again for its elements) and parse them into corresponding SVGElements;
+- Identify the shape (or group, in which case it will run the function recursively for its elements) and parse them into corresponding SVGElements;
 - Check for any transformation functions and adjust the shape accordingly;
 - Check the presence of an “id” attribute (which is used to store the attributes and reference a shape);
-- Draw the final PNG image and save it in the output folder.
+- If the <use> element is found, it searches for the corresponding id in a map in order to create a dynamically allocated copy of the SVGElement.